 Annotations provides short identifications for key people, places, and terms mentioned in the project.

-Artworks presents a gallery of the paintings, sculptures, textiles, and ceramics discussed by the Blisses and the Tylers, including those held by Dumbarton Oaks and in external collections.
+Artworks presents a gallery of the paintings, sculptures, textiles, and ceramics in the Dumbarton Oaks Collections that are discussed by the Blisses and the Tylers.
 Click on any of the artworks, and find a brief description and acquisition history, a link to the full museum record, and a list of letters that mention the artwork.

 The database will be regularly updated with additional transcriptions, annotations, and artworks.